ps-sanatan/CodingChallenge/Question1/README.md

 ### Module

 A module is a container for multiple resources that are used together.
-Modules can be used to create lightweight abstractions, so that you can describe your infrastructure in terms of its architecture, rather than directly in terms of physical objects.
-Modular approach will help with code reusability
+The code is created with Modules, Modular approach will help with code reusability.

 For the solution, we have created and used five modules:
 1. resourcegroup - creating resourcegroup